Technical Recruiter Salary

 Common Career Paths for Technical Recruiter

 At the upper end, Technical Recruiters who move into a Talent Acquisition Manager role can end up with a hefty increase in pay.
 The average income for Talent Acquisition Managers is a much higher $80K per year.
-It is not unusual for a Technical Recruiter to become a Senior Technical Recruiter or a Corporate Recruiter.
+A Senior Technical Recruiter or a Corporate Recruiter is a typical transition from a Technical Recruiter role.

 Technical Recruiter Job Listings